alakayy/gta-sa-retro-revised-dev/README.md

 Add your game into a seperate folder with your username for organization.

-Download link to alakaymods.zip: https://downgit.github.io/#/home?url=https://github.com/alakayy/gta-sa-retro-revised-dev/tree/main/alakaymods
+Download link to alakaymods.zip (NOT ALL FILES ARE INCLUDED DUE TO SIZE LIMIT SO CHECK THE .txt REPLACEMENTS): https://downgit.github.io/#/home?url=https://github.com/alakayy/gta-sa-retro-revised-dev/tree/main/alakaymods